Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests

 \section{Conclusion}

-In this paper, we propose that random forests can reduce bias along with variance compared to bagging ensembles.
-Our findings help explain the observed success of random forests across a diverse range of SNRs and extend the scope of the arguments provided in \cite{mentch2020randomization} that suggest that random forests only outperform bagging when SNR is low.
-We empirically demonstrate that random forests capture hidden patterns in the data overlooked by bagging by randomly selecting subsets of features to consider per split.
-On datasets with hidden patterns, random forests reduce both bias and variance and increasingly outperform bagging ensembles as SNR increases.
-We demonstrate that the ability of a random forest to reduce bias is sensitive to not only the presence of hidden patterns but also the number of non-informative features in the data, attributes that are often unknown in real-world problems.
-As such, we advocate that $mtry$ should be aggressively tuned to improve performance.
+In this paper, we show that random forests can reduce both bias and variance compared to bagging.
+Our findings help explain the observed success of random forests across a wide range of SNRs and allow us to re-examine the longstanding notion that random forests only reduce variance.
+We introduce the concept of hidden patterns, patterns in the data missed by bagging, and show that random forests can better capture these patterns by randomizing the features considered per split.
+Empirically, we show that this leads random forests reducing both bias and variance on datasets with hidden patterns.
+Using these findings, we analyze the impact of $mtry$ on bias reduction in random forests and offer several practical insights towards parameter tuning in random forests.